 The massive size of Texas includes environmental variations quite unlike other states in the lower 48.
 The range of different soils, the overnight temperatures, the seven thousand lakes, over three thousand streams – these factors and more all have their different influences on the state.
 Subsequently, there are many things that impact your property’s foundation and the time of year is just one of them.

 The best times of year to repair your Texas foundation are likely during the more temperate months in fall and early spring.
 As soon as May hits, however, you may need to prepare for rain.
 The last thing you want is water getting into fresh or repaired concrete and causing a cracked foundation.
-Of course, the best course of action for anyone with foundation concerns is to get it evaluated as soon as possible.
+Of course, the best course of action for anyone with foundation concerns is to get your foundation evaluated as soon as possible.

 That said, truly the best time to seek repairs is once you’ve seen the foundation issue warning signs.
 You simply don’t know what the future may hold and waiting for the right time of year isn’t always the best course of action.